Exact Dynamics of Multi-class Stochastic Gradient Descent: Main Result: Deterministic dynamics for SGD

 The proof of Theorem \ref{thm:main_risk_m_v} is provided in Section \ref{sec:proof_main_thm}.
-The proof involves the following key steps: \begin{enumerate} \item In Section \ref{sec:integrodiff}, we present an alternate formulation of the differential equations above in terms of resolvents and show that the two representations are equivalent.
+The proof involves the following key steps: \begin{enumerate} \item The first step of the proof is a Doob decomposition of the process with respect to quadratic functions.
+This is done in Section \ref{sec:doob_decomp}.
+This decomposition is a key step that motivates the differential equation above, and the one presented in Section \ref{sec:integrodiff}. \item In Section \ref{sec:integrodiff}, we present an alternate formulation of the differential equations above in terms of resolvents and show that the two representations are equivalent.
 The resolvent formulation is a powerful tool that is useful in the discretization of the function space and for providing an autonomous dynamics.
 It is similar to the one developed in \cite{collinswoodfin2023hitting} for the single-class case, except that our case requires a product of the resolvents of each $K_i$, and we also need to incorporate the means $\mu_i$, which were not present in \cite{collinswoodfin2023hitting}. \item The heart of the proof comes in Section \ref{sec:approx_sol}.
 Using the resolvent formulation and integro-differential equations introduced in Section \ref{sec:integrodiff}, the proof of Theorem \ref{thm:main_risk_m_v} boils down to proving Proposition \ref{prop:approx_sol}, which says that our resolvent statistic, evaluated on SGD, is an ``approximate solution'' to the integrodifferential equation in some suitable sense.
-This argument again follows the approach of \cite{collinswoodfin2023hitting}, but becomes a bit more delicate, particularly in the case where the number of classes is growing with $d.$ \item Finally, getting from Proposition \ref{prop:approx_sol} to Theorem \ref{thm:main_risk_m_v} requires removing a stopping time, which is accomplished in Section \ref{sec:supporting_lemmas} (in this section we also verify the stability of solutions).
+This argument again follows the approach of \cite{collinswoodfin2023hitting}, but becomes delicate here, particularly in the case where the number of classes is growing with $d.$ \item Finally, getting from Proposition \ref{prop:approx_sol} to Theorem \ref{thm:main_risk_m_v} requires removing a stopping time, which is accomplished in Section \ref{sec:supporting_lemmas} (in this section we also verify the stability of solutions).
 In Section \ref{sec:error_bds} we verify bounds for martingale and error terms that appear in the proof of Proposition \ref{prop:approx_sol}. \end{enumerate}